 |

-Bournemout Corporation made a substantial grant from it's "Festival
+a substantial grant from it's "Festival of Britain"

-and for it's first flight.
-This is how the British south coast
+first flight.
+This is how the British south coast resort managed

-resort managed to have an airship named after it.
-The idea being
+to have an airship named after it.
+The idea being that the completed

-that the completed ship would play a part in the local celebrations
+ship would play a part in the local celebrations of the Festival

 "One